 Each type of tile has its own personality, depending on what kind of material it is, and its appearance, but there are some standard, time-tested design rules to keep in mind that will help you achieve pleasing results in any kitchen or bathroom installation.
-Here are some tips to keep in mind:

 - Avoid Using Large-Format Tiles in the Bathroom

 Unless you have a super-sized bathroom, keep bathroom tiles 4 inches square or smaller.
 Larger tiles are difficult to fit around the many obstacles in a bathroom, such as the toilet, water pipes, cabinets, etc. Small slivers of cut tiles call attention to themselves when the rest of the tiles are large.
 And because bathrooms are typically rather small rooms, large tiles can look visually strange and out of scale.

 - Think Twice Before Tiling Your Countertop

 Tiled countertops are appealing due to the fact that they are considerably less expensive than man-made materials such as Corian and natural materials such as granite.
 By contrast, tile is a bargain.
 Many cooks do not like the seams between the tiles, and they find the grout lines difficult to keep clean.
 A tile countertop is a high-maintenance surface.

 - Do Not Choose a Tile Color to Match Furnishings

 While this may seem like common sense, many homeowners forget about this in their rush to install new tile.
 Furnishings, wall color, fabrics—all of these things are temporary.
 Tile color is permanent, so don't design a tile installation to coordinate with furnishings that are temporary.